Economic Inequality is Increasing in the U.S.

 Executive Branch

-Our current president was elected with fewer popular votes than his main opponent in a contest sullied by huge amounts of money, negative advertising, Russian hacking and ill-timed FBI comments.
+Our previous president was elected in 2016 with fewer popular votes than his main opponent in a contest sullied by huge amounts of money, negative advertising, Russian hacking and ill-timed FBI comments.
 His main opponent in the election spent over $1 billion in a losing effort, much of it on negative advertising.
 In some cases corporations and other donors gave millions of dollars to both campaigns, with the hope of buying influence.

 Legislative Branch